samee99/samee99.github.io/blog/blogs/Neo.md

 We are entering the **Software 2.0 era**, where the computer can autonomously write code and execute tasks.
 Concurrently, the familiar **Software as a Service** model—where software aids human users—is evolving into what we might call the **Service as Software** era.
 In  Service as Software, AI agent(s), with access to tools, aim to achieve high-level, abstract goals traditionally left to humans.
 This represents a major disruption in how humans have viewed their relationship with computers.
 AI agents with access to capital can allocate resources to hire human labor or to rent compute (e.g. GPUs) to execute tasks.

 Many roles traditionally held by humans in corporations will undergo disruption.
 Well-defined roles such as Sales Development Representative or Customer Support are already experiencing change.
-But in this write-up, I want to focus on the AI/ML engineer.
+In this discussion, we will focus on the role of the AI/ML engineer.
 What could be more disruptive than the AI agent acting as an AI/ML engineer, creating a virtuous feedback loop where the agent continuously improves its own capabilities?

 How can we build an AI/ML engineer?
 Let’s call him Neo.
 One method is to identify all the tasks that an AI engineer performs and try to build a system that can automate them.
 Another approach might be to take one specific task, typically performed by an AI engineer, automate it, and then gradually broaden Neo's capabilities.
 We will use the second approach as it provides a more constrained scope and allows an easier angle of attack.